catamphetamine/react-phone-number-input/README.md

 The `value` argument of `onChange(value)` function will be the parsed phone number in [E.164](https://en.wikipedia.org/wiki/E.164) format.
 For example, if a user chooses "United States" and enters `(213) 373-4253` in the input field then `onChange(value)` will be called with `value` being `"+12133734253"`.

-See the [list of all available `props`](http://catamphetamine.github.io/react-phone-number-input/docs/styleguide/index.html#phoneinputwithcountry) for `<PhoneInput/>`.
-All properties not listed there will be passed through to the phone number `<input/>` component.
+All unknown properties will be passed through to the phone number `<input/>` component.

 To set default country pass a `defaultCountry` property.
 Example: `<PhoneInput defaultCountry="US" .../>`.